shn-amn/dog/README.md

 based on certain assumptions** about the input;
 most importantly that the input is ordered in time.

-> ## _Assumption #1: ordered input_
+### _Assumption: ordered input_
-> What I mean by the input being ordered is that the logs that appear earlier in the file have an earlier timestamp.
+What I mean by the input being ordered is that the logs that appear earlier in the file have an earlier timestamp.

->
-> Given the nature of logs, this is a reasonable assumption.
+Given the nature of logs, this is a reasonable assumption.
 Even if the logs were written concurrently, given the low resolution of timestamps (1 second), there is very little chance that an _earlier_ log (by timestamp) might be written _later_ than a log having a bigger timestamp.

 Assuming the logs are ordered, here is how the code works: